arrow-left

 In this scenario, the BDI supports both the shipper (Lets-B-Chemical) and the transportation company (De Snelle Visser).
 However, the buyer (Acme Inc.) is not part of the BDI or any other network due to its low IT maturity level.
 As a result, the BDI cannot directly assist the buyer, which reduces its effectiveness for both the shipper and the transportation company.
 Establishing a set of defined agreements to address situations like this would enhance overall digitization and provide clear legal backing for these handover moments.
 This case is not unique; many supply chains still rely on paper for such handovers.

-Agree on a set of accepted edge interactions like (but not limited to)
+• Agree on a set of accepted edge interactions such as:

-Picture of the freight taken by the driver
+• A picture of the freight taken by the driver,

 When starting an association, it is advisable to establish a set of "edge agreements."
 These agreements should be developed across three layers, all of which need to be considered: